Top-of-atmosphere radiation over the last millennium reconstructed from proxies

 \section{Abstract}

-Earth's energy imbalance at the top of the atmosphere is a key climate system metric, but its variability is poorly constrained by the short observational record and large uncertainty in coupled climate models.
+Earth's energy imbalance at the top of the atmosphere is a key climate system metric, but its natural variability is poorly constrained by the short observational record and large uncertainty in coupled climate models.
 While existing ocean heat content reconstructions offer a longer perspective, they cannot separate the contributions of shortwave and longwave radiation, obscuring the underlying processes.
-We extend the energy budget record by reconstructing the top-of-atmosphere radiation and related surface variables over the last millennium (850--2000 CE).
-Our method combines proxy data and model dynamics using seasonal, gridded data assimilation, exploiting the covariance of radiation with proxies sensitive to surface temperatures.
-The method validates well in a pseudoproxy experiment and against instrumental observations.
-We find that a last-millennium cooling trend coincides with heat loss that gradually slowed, although there are intermittent multidecadal periods of energy gain.
-The cooling trend is associated with a southwestward shift of Indo--Pacific convection and growth of sea ice, with seasonal sea ice trends following orbital-scale changes in polar insolation.
-We also find that the upper-ocean heat content following large volcanic eruptions does not begin to recover until 5--10 years later, suggesting the initiation of the Little Ice Age by decadally-paced eruptions in the early 1100s and late 1200s.
-Indeed, the latter period marks the decade of largest energy loss over the last millennium.
-Our reconstruction reveals that the energy imbalance for all 20-yr periods after 1980 is unprecedented in the pre-industrial period.
+We extend the energy budget record into the pre-industrial period by reconstructing the top-of-atmosphere radiation and related surface variables over the last millennium (850–2000~CE) by using data assimilation to combine proxy data and dynamics from a coupled climate emulator.
+Validation reveals skill in the reconstructed radiation fields, especially in the tropics.
+Results show a familiar last-millennium cooling trend, which coincides with persistent heat loss and a reduction in upper-ocean heat content.
+The cooling trend differs by season and latitude, and is associated with radiative anomalies suggestive of an eastward shift in Indo–Pacific convection.
+Following large volcanic eruptions, ocean heat content anomalies persist for 10–20 years on average, supporting previous evidence that the cooling trend was forced by decadally-paced eruptions.
+The reconstruction also reveals that the current rate of energy gain is unprecedented relative to the period before 1850.